Skip to main content

 To learn more about adding custom plugins, refer to the Plugin Management guide.

-<p>Once you've got the loader working in your project, please consider <a href="/contribute/plugins#discoverable-plugins">contributing its description</a> to the <a href="/concepts/plugins#discoverable-plugins">index of discoverable plugins</a> so that it can be supported out of the box for new users!</p>
+Once you've got the loader working in your project, please consider contributing its description to the index of discoverable plugins so that it can be supported out of the box for new users!

-Once you've got your new target project set up, you can add it to your Meltano project
+Once you've got your new target project set up, you can add it to your Meltano project as a custom plugin by following the meltano add --custom instructions above.
+When asked to provide a pip install argument, you can provide a local directory path or Git repository URL.

 1. Optionally, verify that the loader was installed successfully and that its executable can be invoked using meltano invoke: